††††† RELATES TO: KRS 312.019(9)(g), 312.021, 312.991

 ††††† (c) Telephone number;

-††††† (3) Any deviation from these requirements shall first be approved by the board.
+††††† (2) Deviation from these requirements shall first be approved by the board.

-††††† (4) Any advertisement offering a free or discounted service shall include a complete notice of the right of rescission.
+††††† (3) An advertisement offering a free or discounted service shall include complete a notice of the right of rescission, which notice shall not be smaller than ten (10) point font.

-††††† Section 3.
+††††† Section 2.
 Consumer Rights, Notice.
-(1) Any chiropractor advertising free or discounted services shall in any advertisement or solicitation provide the consumer with notice of the seventy-two (72) hour right of rescission.
+(1) A chiropractor advertising free or discounted services shall in any advertisement or solicitation provide the consumer with notice of the seventy-two (72) hour right of rescission.

 ††††† (b) The notice shall be: